Skip to main content

 Enrollment Procedures for Clinical Courses

-In clinical courses, students engage in front-line legal work, working on actual cases under close faculty supervision while participating in a weekly seminar study of the subject areas and essential lawyering skills.
+In clinical courses, students engage in front-line legal work, representing clients and working on actual cases under close faculty supervision while participating in a weekly or biweekly seminar study of the subject areas and essential lawyering skills.

-All Clinics are one semester, students may enroll in either a clinic or an externship for a semester, and students may take more than one clinic but not simultaneously.
+All clinical courses (“Clinics”) are one semester.
+Students may enroll in either a clinic or an externship for a semester, and students may take more than one clinic but not simultaneously.
 Students in their 3L year receive priority for enrollment, but 2L students may also enroll.
 To be certified under the Pennsylvania Supreme Court’s Student Practice Rule to represent clients in state court, students must complete three semesters of law school, which means that students’ first opportunity to enroll for certain clinics (see names in bold below) will be the second semester of their 2L year.

 • Civil Practice Clinic